Expurple/smawg/docs/rules.md

 # Rules

 `smawg` can use custom Python plugins that introduce new rules and new terrain/race/ability effects.
+Currently, plugins can't add new actions like placing a Dragon.

 ## Example